eric60/Spring-Elevation-Navigation-System/README.md

 ## How to Run
 1. Install [Maven](https://maven.apache.org/download.cgi) build tool
 2. To Run
-    1. Run EleNaApplication with Intellij
+    1. Either run EleNaApplication with Intellij
-    2. In terminal from root directory type ./mvnw spring-boot:run
+    2. Or in terminal from root directory type ./mvnw spring-boot:run
 3. In  browser go to localhost:8080

 ## Database setup